Balint0928/quartz/content/Core Rules/f_Character Creation/f_Ancestries/Planetouched.md

 ## Water Genasi
 **Lineage feature**
 Gain Resistance to Cold damage that equals your proficiency bonus.
+And you can breathe water as well.

 ## Earth Genasi
 **Lineage feature**